 Reading, PA 19605

 Office: The Coroner's Office is staffed 24/7, 365 days a year.
-For copies of reports, please contact the office and ask to speak with the Open Records Officer.
-For general business, normal office hours are from 7:30 A.M. til 5:30 P.M.
-Outside of these hours, please contact the on-duty deputy for help and information.
+For copies of reports, please contact George Holmes, Open Records Officer at firstname.lastname@example.org .
+There is generally a fee associated with these reports.
+For general business, normal office hours are from 8:30 A.M. til 4:30 P.M.
+Outside of these hours, please contact the on-duty Deputy for help and information.